aztek/scala-workflow/Readme.md

 expect you to have complete monad/idiom instance, even though none of them produce `point` application.

-Nontheless, using `Idiom` or `Monad` might be convenient, because they have some of the methods already implemented.
+Nonetheless, using `Idiom` or `Monad` might be convenient, because they have some of the methods already implemented.

 How does it work?